-In SAS, there are 6 attributes that define every of the SAS variables:
+In SAS, six attributes define every of the SAS variables:

 Learn about variable attributes from SAS Variable Attributes – SAS Help Center

-Step 7: Learn Reading and writing SAS dataset
+Step 7: Learn to read and write the SAS dataset.

 Data usually comes from an external source.
 It is important to learn how to read data from an external file.